maurovm/thesis_template/README.md

 Your thesis supervisor may request you to print your document with double line spacing so he/she can correct your draft (the red pen!).
-You can simply add the ``review'' option to your document as in:
+You can simply add the "*review*" option to your document:

 ```latex
 \documentclass[10pt,a4paper,twoside,openany,report,final,review]{oxengthesis}